daniel-cottone/readme/README.md

 Mentorship is the most impactful activity a software engineer can engage in.
 A good mentor has a multiplicative effect within an organization.
 The most productive, prolific, and brilliant engineer may create amazing, useful, and impactful work.
 A brilliant mentor will create brilliant engineers.
 You do the math!

+My goal is to be a mentor to you, and to instill in you the value of mentorship by example.

 ### Product mindset